intel-analytics/ipex-llm/ppml/services/bigdl-kms/README.md

 ## Architecture
 ![BigDLKMS](https://user-images.githubusercontent.com/60865256/229735029-b93f221a-7973-49fa-9474-a216121caf18.png)

-It highlights that a multi-level wrapping of encryption keys is implemented to mitigate the risk of wrapping key leakage.
-The *rootK* is uploaded by user as a [kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/), and we are working to apply other advanced mathematical tool like Secret Sharing to protect it.
+It highlights that a multi-level wrapping of encryption keys is implemented to mitigate the risk of wrapping key leakage. （1） The *rootK* , a global key which encrypts and decrypts all of *userK*s (keys generated as request to operate application data), is created and uploaded by user as a [kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/) for fault tolerance, and we are working to apply other advanced mathematical tool like Secret Sharing to protect it.
+(2) An user send a request from his application to the KMS server in order to retrieve a *UserK*, e.g. primary key or data key.
+(3) KMS server generates the requested-specify key, encrypts the generation with *rootK*, and saves the insensitive ciphertext (and response the user if needed).
+The whole process above is executed in TEE-protected memory region.
+(4) When receiving retrieve request of plain-text data key, the server queries, decrypts and responses with the target, which is TEE-protected as well.

+The encrypted keys are saved in persistent storage mounted as kubernetes volume, and this achieves both privacy preservation and fault tolerance.

 ## Threat Model